 It follows multiple high profile cases of coercive control, including one involving ITV Weather presenter Ruth Dodsworth.
 Ruth was subject to a campaign of controlling behaviour, harassment and stalking by her husband over a nine year period.

-Jonathan Wignall was jailed for three years for coercive behaviour.
+Jonathan Wignall went to jail for three years for coercive behaviour.
 This included isolating his wife from her friends and family, accusing her of having extramarital affairs and using her fingerprint to access her phone while she was asleep.

-Cases of coercive control have doubled year on year from 2015.
-However, the number of cases being prosecuted has decreased.
-11% of offences recorded in 2017/18 went onto be prosecuted, compared to just 6% of cases the following year.
+Cases of coercive control have doubled year on year from 2015, according to a government review.
+However, the number of cases making it to prosecution has gone down.
+11% of offences that officials recorded in 2017/18 went onto prosecution, comparatively to just 6% of cases the following year.

 Since the first lockdown in March last year, reported incidents of coercive and controlling behaviour have risen dramatically.
 A survey conducted by domestic abuse charity, Women’s Aid, found that 72% of respondents said their abuser now had more control over their life and 62% said that their abuser was using the pandemic as a form of control.
-10% said that the entire household was being forced to live under unnecessarily strict measures.
+10% said that the entire household was living under unnecessarily strict measures.

 Signs someone is gaslighting you